simplycapoeira-berlin/simplycapoeira-berlin.github.io/content/en/event/batizado2025/index.md

   # postcode: '12105'
   country: Germany

 summary: Our ‘Batizado e Troca de Cordas’ will take place in the last weekend of September.
-Our **Mestre Bala** from Madrid will charge us with three days of great workshops, technique and energy.
+Our **Mestre Bala** (David Balarezo Montes) from Madrid will charge us with three days of great workshops, technique and energy.
 abstract: 'From Friday to Sunday 26 - 28 September 2025 we will celebrate Capoeira with you.
 Everyone is cordially invited to join us!'

 # Talk start and end times.